vikram-12/vikram-12/README.md

   # I’m [Vikram Mohanty](https://github.com/vikram-12)

   I am a developer.
-I develop both android and web application.
+I develop both android and web application. <br/>
-  I have my skills in Android, Reactjs ,Cloud(GCP) , AI.
+  I have good knowledge of Android, Reactjs ,Cloud(GCP) , AI. <br/>
+  I’m currently persuing Computer Science and Communication Engineering at KIIT University.

   ## What do I do? 👀